joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 sudo touch joost.freesewing.org.conf
 ```

-Not to prevent we need to use `sudo` everytime we want to update this site config,
+To avoid having to use `sudo` everytime we want to update out site config,
 let's make it our file:

 ```
-sudo chown joost joost.freesewing.org
+sudo chown joost joost.freesewing.org.conf
 ```

 Now open the file with your editor of choice, and add the configuration.